 Peace of Mind.
 Acceptance.
 Embracing that which does not last.
 Understanding that Nothing is Everything.
 Zen Buddhism is a Way of Life.

-This exclusive stay within the Zen temple of Shinnyo-ji, known for its exquisite Japanese garden and its red maple leaves during autumn, brings the heart and soul of Japanese culture to guests.
+This exclusive stay within the Zen temple of Youmei-in, located near Tenryu-ji, a UNESCO world heritage site located in the Arashiyama area, brings the heart and soul of Japanese culture to guests.
 By staying at this Zen temple that is normally closed to the public, guests will feel in their hearts and souls what it is like to accept and embrace the Zen way of life.
 A powerful, unique, and unforgettable experience.

 Rediscover yourself through the special cultural experience of tradition in a Zen temple with monks.
-The unparalleled experience of Zen, that includes Zazen meditation, chanting of sutras, and Tea ceremony, also gives one a better insight and understanding to Japanese values, cultures, and history.
+The unparalleled experience of Zen, that includes Zazen meditation, chanting of sutras, and hand-made monk cuisine, also gives one a better insight and understanding to Japanese values, cultures, and history.

 In addition, guests are helping, through their financial contributions, to preserve cultural properties and to ensure that the profound culture of Zen Buddhism is both preserved as well as passed on to future generations.

 Youmei-in is a sub temple of the Tenryuji temple, and was founded by Taigaku Shuusou zenzi in 1413.

 Tenryuji itself is the most important temple in Kyoto’s Arashiyama district.
 It was ranked first among the city’s five great Zen temples, and is now registered as a world heritage site.
 Tenryuji is the head temple of its own school within the Rinzai Zen sect of Japanese Buddhism, well-known for its koan enigma that teach the way to enlightment.

 Guests in residence at Youmei-in can also enjoy the marvellous red maple leaves of the sub-temple Hōgon-in during autumn.